- Download our Moving to Portugal Guide (PDF)

 Driving in Portugal

 Generally, road conditions in Portugal are good, especially on the motorways that connect major cities.
 However, there are secondary roads in rural areas of Portugal where driving conditions can be dangerous.

 It will probably take some time for expats to get used to interacting with Portuguese drivers.
-It's important to drive defensively as local drivers tend to be erratic at times.
-The Portuguese government has taken steps to alleviate the problems associated with aggressive driving by introducing harsh punishments for those caught speeding, driving without a valid licence and those driving under the influence of alcohol or narcotics.
+It's important to drive defensively as local drivers can be erratic at times.
+The Portuguese government has taken steps to alleviate the problems associated with aggressive driving by introducing harsh punishments for those caught speeding, driving without a valid licence or under the influence of alcohol or narcotics.

 Air travel in Portugal

-Domestic flights in Portugal are relatively expensive and therefore not many people fly within the country itself, and airports are largely used for international travel.
+Domestic flights in Portugal are relatively expensive, so not many people fly within the country itself, and airports are largely used for international travel.
 Portugal's three international airports are in Lisbon, Faro, Porto, Funchal (Madeira) and Ponta Delgada (Azores).